The Buddha describes the two behaviors that lead to suffering and rebirth in hell if not abandoned.

 raṭṭhapiṇḍamasaññato”ti.

-Better to swallow an iron ball,
+Better it is to swallow an iron ball

-blazing like a fiery flame;
+blazing like a fiery flame,

-Than for an |unprincipled::without regard for ethical conduct [dussīla]| and unrestrained person,
+than for an |unprincipled::without regard for ethical conduct [dussīla]| and unrestrained person

 to consume alms given by the people.